What We Need From You

 Orthognathic Surgery

-- Scan of head and neck with jaw open at a 1 cm gap using a non-radio-opaque aid.
+- CT of head and neck (jaw open with a 1 cm gap using non-radio-opaque aid).

-- Intraoral scans of upper and lower arches and a bite scan are mandatory (STL, OBJ, or PLY format).
+- Intraoral scans of upper and lower arches and bite scan are mandatory — to be shared in .stl or .obj or .ply file format.

-- If intraoral scanning is not feasible, courier us the stone models.
+- If intraoral scan is not feasible, courier us the stone models.

-- Clinical photographs of upper and lower arch, bite, and full face (anterior and lateral views).
+- Clinical photographs of the upper and lower arch, bite and full face (anterior, lateral).

 Dental Implant Planning

-- Scan of head and neck with jaw open at a 1 cm gap (use a non-radio-opaque aid if needed).
+- CT of head and neck only (jaw open with a 1 cm gap, use a non-radio-opaque aid if needed).

-- Intraoral scans of upper and lower arches and a bite scan are mandatory (STL, OBJ, or PLY format).
+- Intraoral scans of the upper and lower arches, and bite scan are mandatory — to be shared in .stl or .obj or .ply file format.

-- Scan of head and neck while wearing the temporary prosthesis in occlusion.
+- CT of head and neck while wearing the temporary prosthesis in occlusion.

 Zygoma Implant Planning

-- Scan of head and neck with jaw open at a 1 cm gap using a non-radio-opaque aid.
+- CT of head and neck (jaw open with a 1 cm gap using non-radio-opaque aid).

-- Intraoral scans of upper and lower arches and bite scan are mandatory (STL, OBJ, or PLY format).
-If not feasible, courier us stone models.
+- Intraoral scans of upper and lower arches and bite scans are mandatory — to be shared in .stl or .obj or .ply file format.

-- Option A: Scan or optical scan of the temporary prosthesis + scan of head and neck with prosthesis in occlusion.
+- CT of head and neck with temporary prosthesis in occlusion.

-- Option B: Scan of temporary prosthesis with radio-opaque markers + scan of head and neck with prosthesis (with markers) in occlusion.
+- CT of head and neck with prosthesis (with markers) in occlusion.

 Titanium Patient-Specific Implants (Ti-PSI)